JustFineNeuro/neuroglm/README.md

 - **'prs_hyperlambda'** :implements a wiggliness parameter regulariation and directly optimizes the smoothing hyperparamter.

 - **'ardG_prs_mcmc'**: implements a wiggliness parameter regulariation and an automatric relevance determination prior over whole variables (not bases).
 Note: if linear (non-basis ) effects are used, then the whole variable is the coeff.

 ---
+##Installation and dependency notes
+Make sure Pytorch, Jax, and Pyro are all installed in that order.

+---